 "Cyber-bullying" means bullying through the transmission of a communication including, but not limited to, a message, text, sound, or image by means of an electronic device including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or tablet.
 Brookside may prohibit and/or discipline students for cyber-bullying that originates on School property or at any School activity.
 This includes using the school's technological resources to send the electronic communication, if there is a sufficient nexus to the educational environment, or if the electronic communication was made on Brookside's property or at a school activity using the student's own personal technological resources.
 Further, students who engage in acts of misconduct off of school property that adversely impacts the education of Brookside students are subject to discipline.

-Brookside employees are required to report any instance of bullying they witness within two (2) school days of the occurrence.
-Employees must report such occurrences to the Building Administrator, who is the person Brookside designates to receive reports of incidents of bullying.
+Brookside employees are required to report any instance of bullying they witness within 24 hours of the occurrence.
+Employees must report such occurrences to the Building Administrator.